 From HWY 24 follow the signs for Goblin Valley.
 At the first 4-way intersection, turn left, again heading for Goblin Valley.
 Drive 0.3 miles, and turn right off onto a dirt road.
-Drive another 0.3 miles to a pull out on both side of the dirt road and park here.
+Drive another 0.3 miles to a pull-out on both sides of the dirt road and park here.

-You can use this map, but sometimes it doesn’t land directly on the parking area which is why the written directions are nice.
+You can use this map, but sometimes it doesn’t land directly in the parking area which is why the written directions are nice.
 There are no signs for this trail/parking area.